-(iv) Instruction on acceptable and appropriate marketing tactics, including that the marketing representatives may not discriminate on the basis of age, gender, sexual orientation, disability, race, color, religion, national origin, veteran's status, ancestry, health status, or the need for health services.
+(iv) Instruction on acceptable and appropriate marketing tactics, including a requirement that the marketing representatives may not discriminate on the basis of age, gender, sexual orientation, disability, race, color, religion, national origin, military status, genetic information, ancestry, health status, or the need for health services.

-(v) An overview of the ramifications to the MCP and/or the marketing representatives if ODJFS rules are violated.
+(v) An overview of the ramifications to the MCP and/or the marketing representatives if ODM rules are violated.

-(vi) Review of the MCP's code of conduct/ethics.
+(vi) Review of the MCP's code of conduct or ethics.

-(b) Methods the MCP will utilize to determine initial and ongoing competency with the training curriculum.
+(b) Methods that the MCP will utilize to determine initial and ongoing competency with the training curriculum.

-(c) Any revisions to the ODJFS-approved training program must be submitted to ODJFS for review and prior approval.
+(4) Any revisions to the ODM-approved training program must be submitted to ODM for review and prior approval.

-(5) Any MCP staff providing information on the MCP or making marketing presentations to an eligible individual(s) must comply with the following:
+(6) Any MCP staff person providing information on the MCP or making marketing presentations to an eligible individual(s) must comply with the following:

-(a) The MCP must not discriminate on the basis of age, gender, sexual orientation, race, color, religion, national origin, veteran's status, ancestry, disability, health status, or the need for health services.
+(a) The MCP staff person must not discriminate on the basis of age, gender, sexual orientation, race, color, religion, national origin, military status, ancestry, disability, genetic information, health status, or the need for health services.

-(b) No MCP may ask eligible individual(s) questions related to health status or the need for health services.
+(b) No MCP staff person may ask eligible individual(s) questions related to health status or the need for health services.

-(c) The MCP staff must visibly wear or display an identification tag and offer a business card when speaking to an eligible individual(s) and provide information which ensures that the staff is not mistaken for an MCEC or federal, state or county employee.
+(c) The MCP staff person must visibly wear or display an identification tag and offer a business card when speaking to an eligible individual(s) and provide information which ensures that the staff person is not mistaken for a medicaid consumer hotline, federal, state or county employee.

-(d) Inform eligible individuals that the following MCP information or services are available and how the eligible individual can access the information or services:
+(d) The MCP staff person must inform eligible individuals that the following MCP information or services are available and how the eligible individual can access the information or services: